ipbes/ipbeswebdocs/docs/extensions.rst

-Extending and Customizing DKAN
+Extending and Customizing the website
 ===============================

-Much additional functionality can be added simply by installing one of the tens of thousands of `contrib  modules <https://www.drupal.org/project/project_module>`_ from the Drupal community.
-However, as a `Drupal Distribution <https://drupal.org/documentation/build/distributions>`_ DKAN is a flexible framework which developers can also build off of and add to.
+The IPBES website is based on DKAN, a `Drupal Distribution <https://drupal.org/documentation/build/distributions>`_.
+Additional modules have been added to extend functionality.
+Modules are added from contributed modules available from the Drupal Community `contrib  modules <https://www.drupal.org/project/project_module>`_ from the Drupal community.
+However, as

 DKAN consists of of a distribution profile which manages the initial installation, 3rd party libraries and drupal modules, and DKAN specific